mcarolinaa/Farm-database-and-analysis/README.md

 # Farm-database-and-analysis

-This is a repository containing some of the data to perform a project to a comercial farm.
+This is a repository containing a sample of the data and workflow used to make a project of precision agriculture to a comercial farm.

 The aim of the project was to create a database and analyze crop farming data.